MILINDI7/Reaserch-center/Readme.md

-📖 Setup & mobile first
-Mobile first
+📖 Research-Center

-**In this project I built a simple introduction card on a portfolio starting with mobile first.
+**In this project I built a simple simple website for learners and researchers, to make their innovation cite mobile.

 🛠 Built With
-Tech Stack
-Describe the tech stack and include only the relevant sections that apply to your project.

 HTML
 CSS
+JavaScript
+PHP
+Xamp
 Github

 Key Features
-Describe between 1-3 key features of the application.
+The backbone features of this project is built with HTML, and the vue and it's functionality is enhanced using CSS and JavaScript, while data collection and stole are enhanced with the use of PHP and Xamp.

 Github workflow
 HTML best semantics